gusg21/chainsaw/README.md

     print(style) # You can get the raw CSS by using the Chainsaw object like a string
 ```

+## Installing

+To setup/install the requirements for chainsaw:

+    $ make install

+Then, to make sure everything's going well:

+    $ make
+    -- snip --
+    $ make minify
+    -- snip --
+    $ make loader
+    -- snip --

+That will test two current major functions of chainsaw.

 ## License

 Apache License, Version 2.0